Exclusive: Health-tech startup behind Eventus gets funding from SQue Capital

-SQue Capital was set up in September by investors Karan Chellani and Mukesh Makhija.
+SQue Capital was set up in September by investors Karan Chellani.
 It has a corpus of $15 million and aims to invest in early-stage companies in healthcare, artificial intelligence, big data sectors and in Internet and mobile firms.
 Sidqam is its first investment.

 SQue has offices in Mumbai and San Francisco, where it caters to startups in Silicon Valley.
 They plan to open an office in Bangalore in the next few months, Chellani told Techcircle.

-Prior to founding SQue, Chellani and Makhija were active angel investors.
-They have invested in marketing automation startup Betaout, InMobi-backed agriculture supply chain startup Truce, healthcare startup HCue, and income tax e-filing startup Cleartax, which they have exited.
-They have also founded Grace Capital Ventures, which is focused on startups in fintech, healthcare, B2B, B2C and Internet of Things segments.
+Prior to founding SQue, Chellani was an active angel investor.
+He has previously invested in marketing automation startup Betaout, InMobi-backed agriculture supply chain startup Truce, healthcare startup HCue, and income tax e-filing startup Cleartax, which he has exited.

 This article has been amended to reflect the following: